ethereum/EIPs/EIPS/EIP-N.md

 Introducing a private `transfer` function requires no changes to the original ERC-721 standard, while optionally offering a standardized way for users to interact with NFTs more privately.

 ## Backwards Compatibility
-EIP--- is fully backwards compatibly with basic `ERC-721` contracts. `EIP---` implements the [`EIP-165`](./eip-165.md) standard.
+EIP--- is fully backwards compatibly with basic `ERC-721` contracts. `EIP---` implements the EIP-165standard.

 ## Reference Implementation
-You can find an implementation of this standard in [eip.sol](https://github.com/Nerolation/EIP-ERC-721-Stealth-Addresses/blob/main/eip.sol).
+You can find an implementation of this standard in eip.sol.

 ## Security Considerations
 TBD